carlo-colombo/CashSplitter/README.md

 * Run `deno task bundle` to directly bundle the TypeScript/JSX into a single JS file
 * Run `deno task serve` to start the development server
 * Open `http://localhost:8000` in your browser to see the application

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:
+* Tests run automatically on all pull requests and pushes to the main branch
+* When changes are merged to main, the application is automatically built and deployed to GitHub Pages
+* The pipeline uses Deno v2.4.2 for testing and building

 ## Code structure